RGBACatlord/PETCat/README.md

-# CoolerPET
+# PETCat
-This is a custom build of the Source Engine particle editor, tailored to creation of Team Fortress 2 unusual effects.
+This is a custom build of TF2 based of Team Comtress, tailored to creation of Team Fortress 2 unusual effects.
-*UPDATE:* Unfortunately, recent updates to tf2 have changed something somewhere which has broken CPET.
-It was a fun ride gamers.
+All changes are in the Particle Editor only.

 # New Features
-Some of these features are unique to CPET while others are simply ported from new engine branches.
+Some of these features are unique to PCAT while others are simply ported from new engine branches.
 Features are as follows:

 * AutoView
   * When enabled, the particle preview window will zoom and position the view based off the particle system's bounding box.
 * Lock Preview
   * When on, the particle preview will stay viewing the selected system, so you can work on children and see how it affects the parent.
-* Some new general toggles
+* Toggles in both preview windows
   * Render Axes (Helpful for workshop images/videos)
   * Render Control Points (Renders axes at all CPs)
   * Render Grid